Discover more from Barefoot TEFL Teacher

 It’s easy to see a time where AI pairs with everything – from curriculum design to teacher and student performance tracking.

-2. New Mega-learning companies will appear
+2. New mega-learning companies will appear

 As people uncover AI’s potential, I expect new companies to rise quickly to take advantage.
 Larger companies often move slowly, leaving gaps for smaller companies to develop ‘the next big thing’.
 Or, a merger could happen between smaller companies to create a similar situation.